The Seamless “Here!” Puppy

 could be an instant turn-off for retriever trainers (kind of a negative

 stigma).
-I should add that my use of a Flexi-lead stemmed from watching a
+I should repeat that my use of a Flexi-lead stemmed from watching a

 pro trainer work his young dogs in "here" OB sessions, short pile work and